 John’s research interests are insolvency law, bankruptcy history and equity and trusts.
 He is currently researching insolvent charities, charity patronage, and timeliness in corporate insolvency.
 An exponent of progressive communitarianism, John approaches his bankruptcy scholarship from a normative and critical reform perspective.
 This work is underpinned by his legal history scholarship.
 John's work has appeared in leading journals and edited collections published in England and Australia.

 John writes for a number of authoritative works.
 He is joint author, with John Briggs of 3/4 South Square, of Muir Hunter on Personal Insolvency, "the leading textbook on personal bankruptcy" (per Lord Millett, 2015).
-The work was first produced by Lord Justice Vaughan Williams in 1870 and is frequently cited with approval in the Superior Courts of England and Wales, including five references in 2017, four in 2019, and nine in 2020.
+The work was first produced by Lord Justice Vaughan Williams in 1870 and is frequently cited with approval in the Superior Courts of England and Wales, including five references in 2017, four in 2019, nine in 2020, and three in 2021.
 The work has also been cited in a number of Commonwealth jurisdictions, most recently in New Zealand's Court of Appeal.
-John has responsibility for the voluntary arrangements chapter in Gore-Browne on Companies.
-First produced in 1866, this authoritative work was subsequently edited by Sir Francis Gore-Browne KC.
-John also has responsibility for the reconstructions chapter in Buckley on the Companies Acts.
-This authoritative work of reference was first produced in 1873 by Lord Wrenbury, a lord of appeal in ordinary.
 John has also contributed chapters to Tolley's Insolvency Law, including a chapter on insolvent charities.